HYDRABLOOMER/AGENT/FEATURES.md

 The Knowledge-Based Environment is not designed as an exam or pure learning platform.
 Its role is to improve the quality and interpretability of user-generated data.

+### **Why it exists**

+Uninformed participation leads to noisy or misleading data.
+This module ensures that users understand what they are reporting or acting upon, improving downstream reliability.

 ### **What it does**

 Users engage with short, contextual learning content followed by lightweight quizzes tied to real environmental issues and current conditions.
 A quiz is generated in which users can participate and compete in real time.

-### **Why it exists**

-Uninformed participation leads to noisy or misleading data.
-This module ensures that users understand what they are reporting or acting upon, improving downstream reliability.

-### **Key features**
+### **Main features of knowledge based environment**

 #### **Context-Aware Learning Feed**